 How Long Should a Nap Last?

-You know the feeling of waking from a nap and being disoriented and groggy?
+Do you know the feeling of waking from a nap and being disoriented and groggy?
 That uncomfortable, foggy-headed re-entry to the waking world is a sign you’ve ended a nap while in deep, slow-wave sleep.
 Waking from deep sleep isn’t going to give you the refreshing boost in focus, alertness, and energy you’re looking for.
 It’s going to do just the opposite: saddle you with lingering sleep inertia that can actually make your cognitive performance worse, for a period of time.

 To avoid this sluggish, where-am-I mental fog, you’ll want to structure the duration of your naps so you wake from lighter sleep.